pralab/AdversarialPruningBenchmark/README.md

 ```

-## Contributing: How to load an AP in our benchmark?
+## Contributing: Did you just harvest? :scissors: Here's how to load an AP in our benchmark:
 :hugs: We welcome AP authors wishing to see their AP be taxonomized and benchmarked!
 To load AP methods in our benchmark, one must compile the taxonomy in our [Google Drive form](), and then submit the checkpoint files at... :warning: :construction_worker_man:
 Then, the checkpoints must be evaluated using the `test_model()` method.